Friends & Legends: Singles

 Even though the album came out in 2021, its first singles came out in 2019.
 First single was "Don Juan & Cupido" with Anthony Santos released on May 3, 2019.
 Later on November 15, 2019, he released Weekend with Daniel Santacruz & Lirow.
 In 2020 he released Como "Abeja A La Flor" with Alexandra La Reina on March 6.
 On May 8, he released Traiciónalo Conmigo which was his first single by himself and with no featured artist.
-After releasing 4 more singles, he eventually released the album on May 7 2021.
-After the albums release, he released the remaining tracks as separate singles.
-14 of the 15 tracks have their own cover art as separate singles.
+After releasing 4 more singles, he eventually released the album on May 7, 2021.

+After the albums release, he released the remaining tracks as separate singles. all tracks have their own cover art as separate singles.
 One of the singles titled "Mambo", which is a salsa featuring David Kada, peaked at number 10 in the Billboard Tropical Airplay chart.

 Original released date and delays

-The album was originally scheduled to be released in May of 2020.
-However, due to the COVID-19 pandemic, he postponed the released date to May of 2021.
+The album was originally scheduled to be released in May 2020.
+However, due to the COVID-19 pandemic, he postponed the released date to May 2021.
 Santos stated in a few interviews that he felt like it wasn't the right time and that's why he had postponed it.
 He also mentioned that the song "Una Mentirita", which featured the supreme king Luis Vargas, wasn't originally in the album due to the song not being finished.
 However, because of the album's released date being delayed, he was able to finish the song with Vargas and was able to add it to the album.